crusty0gphr/config-loader-concept/README.md

     - config/: Contains the base configuration file (cfg.base.yaml) for service2.
   - **service3/**:
     - config/: Contains the base configuration file (cfg.base.yaml) for service3.
+* **configmodifier/**: A service that modifies YAML configuration files on a random schedule

 ___
 ### Run services